Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: Applying the Hasse--Weil sieve to count genus 4 curves on quadrics

 for some integer $b$, as required.

 It remains to bound the contributions from reduced curves with 4 or more singularities.
 We do so for curves on $\Qsplit$; the arguments for curves on $\Qcone$ and $\Qns$ are analogous and simpler.

 Start with the curves on $\Qsplit$ that have 5 or more singularities.
 Such curves are reducible and come in four families, with irreducible decompositions generically of the following types: \begin{enumerate}[(A)] \item $(2,1) + (1,2)$; \item $(2,2) + (1,1)$, where the $(2,2)$ curve is singular; \item $(3,2) + (0,1)$, where the $(3,2)$ curve has 2 singularities; \item $(2,2) + (1,0) + (0,1)$. \end{enumerate} Each of these families is of dimension $10$ and the general curve in each family has precisely $5$ singularities.
 The contribution to $S_d(\Csplit_n)$ from any family of reduced curves of dimension $9$ trivially satisfies the stated bounds.
 Thus we can ignore reduced curves with 6 or more singularities as well as other degenerations, such as families of curves of type (A)-(D) with 4 or fewer singularities.
+Such curves necessarily have non-nodal singularities; they arise, e.g., when two components are tangent.
 We now address the contributions from the families (A)-(D), and show that each contributes a polynomial of degree at most $9 + n$ to $S_d(\Csplit_n)$.

 (A): Fix a $(2,1)$-curve $C$, which we may assume irreducible and hence smooth and isomorphic to $\P^1$.
 There is a unique $(1,2)$-curve through $5$ general points on $C$.
 For $n = 0$, we see that the contribution of such curves is divisible by $s_5(\P^1) = 0$.
 For $n = 1$, it is a sum of terms divisible by $s_5(\P^1)$ or $s_4(\A^1)$, which also vanishes.
 For $n = 2$ and $3$, the contributions are still polynomial, and we consider cases depending on how many singularities coincide with marked points, taking a sieve count for the moving singularities in open subsets of $\P^1$.
-There are at least two moving singularities in each case, and the Hasse-Weil sieve counts of the moving singularities on $\P^1$ minus finitely many points is a polynomial of degree at most 1 in $q$, so we conclude that the contribution to $S_d(\Csplit_n)$ is a polynomial of degree at most $9 + n$, as required.
+There are at least two moving singularities in each case, and the Hasse--Weil sieve counts of the moving singularities on $\P^1$ minus finitely many points is a polynomial of degree at most 1 in $q$, so we conclude that the contribution to $S_d(\Csplit_n)$ is a polynomial of degree at most $9 + n$, as required.

-(B): The arguments are analogous to (A), fixing the singular point of the (2,2)-component, fixing the $(1,1)$-component, and varying the $4$ intersection points.
+(B): The arguments are analogous to (A), fixing the singular point of the $(2,2)$-component, fixing the $(1,1)$-component, and varying the $4$ intersection points.

 (C): This case is also analogous to (A), fixing the 2 singularities of the $(3,2)$-component, fixing the line, and varying the 3 intersection points on the line.